onqtam/headjack/src/introduction/competition.md

 - Complexity & lack of clarity - distributed systems engineers shouldn't have a hard time figuring out how they work & what the limitations are.
 Why build on something that others are probably having a hard time understanding as well and soon may not be around?

+TODO:
+- Developing yet another p2p software that works on the granularity of single messages instead of batching in big blobs

 # What Headjack gets right

 - A specialized blockchain is required.
 Finance is mostly about specific accounts & energy preservation - no double spends (example: UTXOs care only about other UTXOs).
 Media is about data storage, retrievability, aggregation, indexing, discoverability, addressing, interlinking & archiving on a massive scale - it shouldn't be built on financial infrastructure.